Covering the Covers

 As Colorado celebrates a Century of Golf, the century’s greatest golfer returns to the state that helped shape his career.
 Jon Rizzi Nicklaus at The Broadmoor in 1959 and at Cherry Creek Country Club in 2004.
 Call him St. Nicklaus.
 He has used his gifts as a golfer, architect, businessman and humanitarian to bring joy … Read more

 Post-NBA life is sweet for Chauncey Billups.
 But could “retirement” just be an intermission before a dramatic second act?
-By Sam Adams Note: This story was originally published in our August 2015 issue of Colorado AvidGolfer One year into retirement from the National Basketball Association, Chauncey Billups is b-b-b-b-busier than ever.
+Sam Adams One year into retirement from the National Basketball Association, Chauncey Billups is b-b-b-b-busier than ever.
 Television assignments.
-Board meetings. … Read more
+Board meetings.
+Business trips.
+Youth camps.
+Honey-do and Daddy-please lists, too.
+Sitting on a bleacher while peering … Read more